AbbleCorp/jwt-pizza/curiosityReport.md

 Since containers are designed to be flexible and minimal, they only require the bare-bones.
 They share the host OS kernel, which saves a lot of resources.

+### Container Standardization
 Docker started out as dotCloud, a Paas (Platform as a Service) company.
 While they weren't very successful there, their Docker tool that they had developed became their new focus.
 In 2013 they made Docker their main product.
-They wanted a robust, multiplatform application for building, deploying, and managing containers.
+They wanted a robust, multiplatform application for building, deploying, and managing containers.They got together with Google and the Linux Foundation to start the Open Container Initiative (OCI).
+Together, they defined the following standards for containers:
+* Image Specification - how container images (container blueprints) are created
+* Runtime Specification - how containers are executed and managed throughout their lifecycle
+* Distribution Specification - how container images are shared and distributed

+With these standards in place, containers became a lot more useful to developers.

 ## How do Docker Containers work?
+Docker uses a client-server architecture, and consists of three main components:
+1. Software: the Docker daemon, dockerd
+2. Objects: entities used to assemble applications, of which there are three main classes:
+     * container: a standardized encapsulated environment that runs applications
+     * image: a read-only template used to build containers, used to store and ship applications
+     * service: allows containers to be scaled across multiple Docker daemons
+3. Registries: a repository for Docker images.
+Docker clients connect to registries to download or upload images for use.

+### Overview

 ## Docker Containers vs Virtual Machines